-28 Are there compulsory licences?
+30 Are there compulsory licences?
 What are they?

 While the legislation does not expressly refer to compulsory licences, in some cases, copyrighted works can be freely used without the author's permission, and, under certain circumstances, subject to payment of certain royalty to the right holders.
-For details, please refer to the answer to question 7 above.
+For details, please refer to question 9.

-29 Are licences administered by performing rights societies?
+31 Are licences administered by performing rights societies?
 How?